StudioCherno/Coral/README.md

 * It uses C++20 and depends on the .NET SDK being present on the system

 ### Building
-Coral uses the [premake](https://premake.github.io/) meta-build system in order to generate build files for other build systems (e.g Visual Studio Soltuions, Makefiles, etc...)
+Coral uses the [premake](https://premake.github.io/) meta-build system in order to generate build files for other build systems (e.g Visual Studio Solutions, Makefiles, etc...)

 You'll need to download premake from [https://premake.github.io/](https://premake.github.io/), after that open up a terminal and cd into the root directory of Coral, then run this command: